schuhmaj/nasa-breakup-model-cpp/README.md

 This Thesis has been written at the Technical University of Munich in cooperation with the Advanced Concepts Team of the European Space Agency.

+### Notice!

+The most recent version of the implementation can be found in the following repository: [esa/NASA-breakup-model-cpp](https://github.com/esa/NASA-breakup-model-cpp)

 ### Orginal Paper: NASA’s new breakup model of EVOLVE 4.0
 Comments to Equations or similar in the source code reference this document: